Sunday, December 24, 2017

 Until this moment.
 As Linus is sharing the story of Christ’s birth, he drops his blanket.
 In that climactic scene when Linus shares what Christmas is all about, he drops his security blanket, and most telling is the specific moment he drops it: when he utters the words, "fear not" or in our translation “Do not be afraid.”

 This cannot be a coincidence or something unintentional.
 It seems instead that Peanuts creator Charles Schultz was telling us something so simple, so important, so brilliant.
 The birth of Jesus separates us from our fears.
 The birth of Jesus frees us from the habits we are unable (or unwilling) to break ourselves.
 The birth of Jesus allows us to simply drop the false security we have been grasping so tightly, and instead to trust and cling to Jesus.

-We all know that 2016 has been a fairly terrible year for our nation, for our world.
+We all know that 2017 has been a difficult year for our nation, for our world.
 So much of the struggle of this last year has been based on fear.
 Fear of the other, fear of the immigrant, fear of the refugee, fear of the poor and the homeless and the addict.
 Fear of war, fear of terror.
 Fear seemingly everywhere.
 We may be among those who find ourselves grasping at something – anything – that offers a sense of security, whatever that might mean.

 But, in the midst of it all, Jesus comes once again to remind us of something profound and deeply meaningful – “Do not be afraid…For today a savior has been born for you.”
 My friends, we are reminded today of this eternal truth: We were not created for fear.
 We were created for hope.
 We are the “light of the world”.
 We are the “salt of the earth”.
 We are called to be the leaven in our society, lifting the world out of its fear and anxiety and negativity; lifting it into the joy, love, compassion, forgiveness and healing of Jesus.
 My friends, we have been created for hope.
 Do not be afraid.